davxy/bandersnatch-vrfs-spec/specification.md

 # *Abstract*

-This technical specification introduces the Verifiable Random Function with Additional Data (VRF-AD), a cryptographic construct that extends the capabilities of the IETF's Elliptic Curve Verifiable Random Functions (ECVRF) as defined in [RFC9381] [@RFC9381].
-The document also discusses the Pedersen VRF, a novel variation proposed by [Burdges] [@Burdges], which serves as a fundamental component for implementing anonymized ring signatures.
-Additionally, the specification provides detailed insights into the usage of these primitives within the [Bandersnatch] [@Bandersnatch], an elliptic curve constructed over the BLS12-381 scalar field.
+This specification delineates the framework for a Verifiable Random Function with Additional Data (VRF-AD), a cryptographic construct that augments a standard VRF by incorporating auxiliary information into its signature.
+We're going to first provide a specification to extend IETF's ECVRF as outlined in [RFC9381] [@RFC9381].
+Additionally, we describe a variant of the Pedersen VRF, first introduced by [Burdges] [@Burdges], which serves as a fundamental component for implementing anonymized ring signatures as further elaborated by [Vasilyev] [@Vasilyev].
+This specification provides detailed insights into the usage of these primitives within the [Bandersnatch] [@Bandersnatch], an elliptic curve constructed over the BLS12-381 scalar field.